-That feeling when you think about the classic love stories!
-Yes, no matter how our lives have been, full of romance or bruised by heartbreaks, we all have a thing for some eternal love stories penned down by some amazing writers across ages.
-We grew up with them and perhaps even have butterflies still now thinking about Mr. Darcy or Juliet.
-Classics like these have restored our faith in romance, in life.
+Yes, no matter how our lives have been, be it full of romance or bruised by heartbreaks, we all have a thing for eternal love stories and romance books, penned down by writers who have become immortal through their gripping storylines and personable characters.

 Charles Bingley comes to town and settles down with his sisters in their estate.
-Mr. Darcy, his close friend is considered as the most eligible bachelor because of his books and money but his snobby nature is a big turn off.
+Mr. Darcy, his close friend is considered the most eligible bachelor because of his looks and money but his snobby nature is a big turn-off for others.
 Then there is this beautiful and intelligent neighbor, Elizabeth Bennet who gets repulsed by his ego.
-The novel is an engrossing read about these couples and how they learn to live with one another.
+The novel is an engrossing read about this couple and how they learn to live with one another.

-In Athens, Duke Theseus hosts a grand festival for his marriage while his daughter, refusing to marry her fiancé runs away into the woods because she is in love with Lysander.
-Now the woods is the home to fairies who become friends with the couple.
-What happens next is a love triangle, magic and an ending which leaves us surprised!
+In Athens, Duke Theseus hosts a grand festival for his marriage while his daughter, refusing to marry her fiance runs away into the woods because she is in love with Lysander.
+Now the woods are the home to fairies who become friends with the couple.
+What happens next is a love triangle, a tale of magic, with an ending that leaves us spellbound!

 Could ever hear by tale or history,